 PLA vs. PLA+: Speed Comparison

-Standard PLA parts can be printed faster than PLA+ parts.
+The PLA vs. PLA+ speed comparison shows that PLA prints faster due to its lower extrusion temperature.
+PLA+ requires slightly more time due to its higher temperature and improved layer adhesion.
+Standard PLA parts are printed faster than PLA+ parts.
 Average print speeds using standard PLA filaments are around 40-100 mm/s, while print speeds for PLA+ average 40-80 mm/s.

 PLA vs. PLA+: Surface Comparison

+The PLA vs. PLA+ surface comparison demonstrates that PLA has a smoother finish, while PLA+ offers a more durable and slightly textured surface, making it ideal for parts requiring extra strength and impact resistance.
 PLA-printed parts have a relatively rough surface texture due to the extrusion process used for printing.
-Smooth, shiny surfaces can only be achieved on PLA parts with post-processing.
+Smooth, shiny surfaces are achieved on PLA parts with post-processing.
 PLA+ printed parts tend to have smoother, glossier surfaces as-printed.

 PLA vs. PLA+: Heat Resistance Comparison

-Most PLA+ formulations have better heat resistance than PLA.
-This is because PLA+ usually contains additives that allow it to maintain its mechanical properties at higher temperatures than standard PLA.
-However, not every PLA+ material will have better heat resistance than PLA.
+The PLA vs. PLA+ heat resistance comparison highlights that PLA has relatively low heat resistance and begins to soften near its glass transition temperature of approximately 55–60 °C. PLA+ withstands higher temperatures, making it more suitable for applications exposed to heat.
+PLA+ formulations have better heat resistance than PLA.
+It is because PLA+ contains additives that allow it to maintain its mechanical properties at higher temperatures than standard PLA.
+However, not every PLA+ material has better heat resistance than PLA.
 Some PLA+ materials have equivalent heat resistance to standard PLA.

 PLA vs. PLA+: Biodegradability Comparison

-PLA has a higher degree of biodegradability than PLA+, as PLA is derived from plant materials such as cornstarch and sugarcane.
-PLA+ is also biodegradable to a certain extent.
-However, because of the additives used to make PLA+, it may not be as environmentally friendly as standard PLA.
-It is recommended to check the material data sheet of the PLA+ grade you’d like to purchase, particularly if biodegradability is a critical consideration.
+The PLA vs. PLA+ biodegradability comparison shows that PLA and PLA+ are biodegradable, as they are derived from renewable resources (corn starch).
+PLA has a higher degree of biodegradability than PLA+, as PLA is derived from plant materials (cornstarch and sugarcane).
+PLA+ is biodegradable to a certain extent.
+However, it is not as environmentally friendly as standard PLA because of the additives used to make PLA+.
+Check the material data sheet of the PLA+ grade you’d like to purchase, particularly if biodegradability is a critical consideration.

 PLA vs. PLA+: Toxicity Comparison

-Though PLA+ contains additives not used in standard PLA, PLA+ is not toxic.
-This is because the additives used in PLA+ are non-toxic elastomers such as TPU (thermoplastic polyurethane).
-Toxicity levels are then approximately the same between PLA and PLA+.
+The PLA vs. PLA+ toxicity comparison indicates that PLA and PLA+ are non-toxic and considered safe for general use, as they are derived from plant-based materials.
+PLA+ is not toxic, but PLA+ contains additives not used in standard PLA.
+It is because the additives used in PLA+ are non-toxic elastomers such as thermoplastic polyurethane (TPU).
+Toxicity levels are the same between PLA and PLA+.

 PLA vs. PLA+: Cost Comparison